giterdun345/animation-header-burger/README.md

-# animation-header-burger
+# Portfolio website
-A large hamburger menu in header with home page and links to other pages that is animated and responsive.
-Start of profile homepage in React.
+This is an updated version of my portfolio website with React that has added animations, a novel hamburger menu and some additional infor here and there.
+This is deployed on Hostinger @ kettereronline.tech.